Fuel Flow and Level Sensors¶

 Fuel Level Sensors¶

-Fuel level sensors which output a PWM values proportional to the level of fuel remaining in the tank such as the one supplied by Foxtech shown below are supported.
+Fuel level sensors that output a PWM signal proportional to the level of fuel remaining in the tank such as the one supplied by Foxtech shown below are supported.

-The displays/logs/limits for maH consumed is now actually the milliliters consumed with 1100 us PWM input indicating empty, and 1900us PWM indicating full.
-Voltage will always report as 1.0V.
-Current is undefined.
+The displays/logs/limits for mAh consumed are now actually the milliliters consumed with 1100 us PWM input indicating empty, and 1900 us PWM indicating full.
+The voltage will always report as 1.0V.
+The current is undefined.

 Like analog battery current and capacity monitoring, the key parameters are:

 BATT_MONITOR This sets the type of sensor.
 In this case, type 11 for pulse fuel flow sensors, and 12 for PWM fuel level sensors.